Lincoln Wheat Penny Collection Value Guide

 The typical price range for Lincoln Wheat Penny Collection is $5 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence of the 'V.D.B.' initials on 1909 specimens, which significantly impacts rarity.
+• The presence of the 'S' mint mark, particularly on the 1909-S VDB, which significantly increases rarity.

-• Overall strike quality and preservation of fine details on the wheat ears and Lincoln's hair.
+• The overall strike quality and preservation of the wheat stalk details on the reverse.

 How to Identify Lincoln Wheat Penny Collection?

-• Look for the designer's initials 'V.D.B.' at the base of the reverse on 1909 issues.
+• Look for the designer Victor David Brenner's initials 'V.D.B.' on the bottom reverse of 1909 issues.

-• Examine the obverse for the high-relief profile of Abraham Lincoln characteristic of early strikes.
+• Examine the obverse for the iconic profile of Abraham Lincoln and the reverse for two symmetrical wheat stalks.

 History of Lincoln Wheat Penny Collection